Mardell: John F Kennedy's legend endures

 Sorsha Huff agrees that Kennedy still inspires.

 "He encouraged everyone to look past themselves - his emphasis on individualism - and that everyone can make a small difference at least and all of those small differences can add up to so much more," she said.
-"I think that was a beautiful thing that he did."'The legend holds'
+"I think that was a beautiful thing that he did."

 Their professor Tom Stone thinks their words pinpoint Kennedy's appeal.